IMCTlab/ML-ethanol-optimization/README.md

 All analysis were performed under R version 4.1.1

 ## Data availability
-Raw data required for analysis are deposited in this repository and in supplementary materials in the publication.
+Raw data required for analysis are deposited on this repository and can be found at supplementary materials in the publication.

 ## R Packages in the analysis
 * [caret](https://topepo.github.io/caret/)